 Also in 2008 we released the second and third books by R.A.
 Comunale: the delightful Berto's World, a collection of short stories about the youthful days of Robert Galen, the protagonist of Requiem for the Bone Man; and The Legend of Safehaven, the second installment of the trilogy The Safehaven Chronicles, which began with Requiem for the Bone Man.

 In 2009 we released on CD the unabridged narration of Berto's World as well as Dr. Comunale's second short-story collection, Dr. Galen's Little Black Bag.
 The book outsold the works of 90 other authors, including celebrities and bestsellers, at the annual National Press Club Book Fair in Washington, D.C., that year.

-2014 also included Luke Bencie's second and already highly acclaimed book, Global Security Consulting: How to Build a Thriving International Practice, which we also released in hardcover.
+2014 also included Luke Bencie's second and highly acclaimed book, Global Security Consulting: How to Build a Thriving International Practice, which we released in hardcover and as an ebook.

 In 2016, we released a unique and valuable resource for the nation's exploding population of senior drivers.
 Published as an inexpensive paperback and as an ebook, Drive On!
 Preserve and Prolong Your Time on the Road contains essential information compiled by editor Phil Berardelli and an exceptional group of journalists and experts.